home-fire-risk/smoke_alarm_map/README.md

 * General data munging: joining data to shapefiles, clipping and filtering, saving as .zip files, making csv crosswalks, eventually getting and saving Census tract demographic information

 ### Tasks
-We're currently building out our issues list - see [issues](https://github.com/home-fire-risk/smoke_alarm_map/issues) to view tasks that need help.
-If you'd like to tackle an issue, assign yourself.
+See [issues](https://github.com/home-fire-risk/smoke_alarm_map/issues) to view tasks that need help.
 Please feel free to comment with any questions.
 ### Mapbox contributions
 We're building the map itself in Mapbox Studio and hosting the map data in our Mapbox account.
 If you have data to add to the map, save shapefiles as a .zip in Google Drive and [Hannah](https://github.com/hrecht) will upload them.
 If you're interested in designing the map's appearance and have experience with Studio contact us to talk further.